s34s0n/multiarch/mips/readme.md

 # MIPS
 **MIPS**(Microprocessor without Interlocked Pipelined Stages) is RICS instruction set architecture developed by MIPS Technologies<br/>
 MIPS processors are used mainly in embedded systems like residential gateways and routers<br/>
-We will be mainly looking into MIPS 32-bit architecture

 ## Emulating MIPS Images
 The images directory has already complied binaries with the 4.9.0.8 Malta kernel, which running Debian 9 (stretch).